tiagomiotto/sinfo-rpi-truck/README.md

 #### Parallel streaming components

-If your component is supposed to run on a parallel loop, such as a camera streaming video over the internet, you shoudl include the necessary code in the **run** method.
-The [main.py](main.py) will then spawn a new thread solelly to run this method.
+If your component is supposed to run on a parallel loop, such as a camera streaming video over the internet, you should include the necessary code in the **run** method.
+The [main.py](main.py) will then spawn a new thread solelly to run your components run code.

 ![ComponentsDiagram](images/Components.png)